 B Players begin using the reverse corner and the three-wall more effectively.
 They are able to adjust to different styles of play, such as high-pace or shot-making.
 B players should look to use their serve and return as a weapon, as they are confident to volley at any time.
 Crosscourt shots for B players are difficult for opponents to hit before hitting the side wall.

 Players are more efficient with movement by allowing the ball to come to them instead of overrunning.
 B players start to think strategically, like isolating a weaker opponent on the opposing team.
 Players naturally cover for their partner when in trouble and even change sides if necessary.

 A players volley easily and can make drop shots deceptive because they don’t change their racquet speed and use different spins on the ball.
 They let a wide ball pass them for their partner to hit, and then cross over to the side wall comfortably when a ball goes to the back.

-They defend and anticipate their opponent’s attacking opportunities due to positioning (technique and footwork), along with their shots (lobs and skid boasts).
-Crosscourt shots will break on the side wall at different heights, speeds and angles.
+They defend and anticipate their opponent’s attacking opportunities due to positioning (technique and footwork), along with their shots (lobs and skid boast).
+Crosscourt shots will break on the side wall at different heights, speeds, and angles.

 They have a clear understanding of who will play a ball in the middle of the court without verbal communication.
 They have an advanced court sense and are generally aware of the positions of the other three players.
 Thus, points are earned by moving opponents out of position.

 So, you can’t round up 3 other people to get in the court with you.
 We’ve all been there.
 After texting and emailing all your friends (and the jerks too), you are left to what you had always hoped for: solo squash doubles practice!